zkander/zkander/README.md

 # 💫 About Me:
-Hey, I am Aly, a Dedicated computer science student with a passion for coding and a focus on front-end web development. driven by a goal to design aesthetically pleasing, user-friendly interfaces.
+Hey, I am Aly, a Dedicated computer science student with a passion for coding. driven by a goal to design aesthetically pleasing, user-friendly interfaces.
 I'm constantly trying to get better at what I do and stay current with new technology.

 ## 🌐 Socials: